 A Transport Statement was submitted as part of the application, which indicates that the development has the potential to generate 15 vehicular trips in the AM peak (08:00-09:00) and 14 vehicular trips in the PM peak (17:00-18:00) with 72 vehicular trips between 07:00-19:00.
-Although the public highway has been assessed as being able to cope with this number, it would likely be lower with the impact of a Travel Plan.
+Although the public highway has been assessed as being able to cope with this number, it would likely to be lower with the impact of a Travel Plan.

 There is a 20mph speed limit outside the site and a 30mph in the surrounding residential areas to encourage walking and cycling.
 The site is well connected to surrounding residential areas by shared footpaths/cycleways.
-The nursery would be expected to cater for the local area and would therefore be accessible by more sustainable means of transport.
+The nursery would expect to cater for children from the local area, including the Dunton Fields development and would therefore be accessible by more sustainable means of transport.